Decidability of the Elementary Theory of a Torsion-Free Hyperbolic Group: Quantifier elimination algorithm

+\item [(f)] We add from bottom to top all the elements that conjugate different $QH$ subgroups (abelian vertex groups) of $Ind(\Gamma _{R(U)})$ into the same QH subgroup of ${\mathcal L_1}$ if this decreases the Kurosh rank.

+\item [(g)] We add (from bottom to top) to each non-cyclic factor $H_i$ in the free decomposition $H_1\ast\ldots\ast H_t\ast F$ of the image of the constructed fundamental sequence on each level, the abelian vertex groups and edge groups on this level of $c(L_1)$ that are intersected non-trivially by $H_i$. \end{enumerate}

-We make these steps (which we call adjustment) iteratively by levels from the top to the bottom (considering on level $i+1$ the image of the group extended on level $i$) of the system corresponding to $Ind(\Gamma _{R(U)})$ and denote the obtained group by $Adj (\Gamma _{R(U)})$.
+We make these steps (which we call adjustment) iteratively and denote the obtained group by $Adj (\Gamma _{R(U)})$.
 We repeat the adjustment iteratively as many times as possible.
-Then we add once more those QH subgroups of different levels of the enveloping group that contain QH subgroups of the tight enveloping NTQ group as subgroups of finite index and whose addition decreases the Kurosh rank.

 We call the constructed NTQ group the tight enveloping NTQ group.
-We will also call the corresponding system (fundamental sequence) the tight enveloping system (fundamental sequence) and use the notation $(TEnv (S_1))$.
+We will also call the corresponding system (fundamental sequence) the tight enveloping system (fundamental sequence).
 As a size of a QH subgroup $Q$ in the tight enveloping NTQ group we consider the size of the QH subgroup in the enveloping group containing $Q$ as a subgroup of a finite index.

+Given a fully residually $\Gamma$ group $G=\Gamma _{R(U)}$, the NTQ system $W=1$ corresponding to a fundamental sequence for $U=1$ (with the quadratic system $S_1(X_1,\ldots, X_n)=1$ corresponding to the top level and its image), a system of equations ${\mathcal P}=1$ with coefficients in $\Gamma _{R(W)}$ having a solution in some extension of $\Gamma _{R(W)}$ we construct fundamental sequences (satisfying first and second restrictions) for ${\mathcal P}=1$ modulo the non-cyclic free factors of the second level $\langle X_2,\ldots ,X_n\rangle $ of $\Gamma _{R(W)}.$ Consider one of these fundamental sequences and construct the $NTQ$ group for it.
+Denote it $\Gamma _{R(L_1)}$.
+Suppose $G$ is embedded into $\Gamma _{R(L_1)}$.
+Suppose also that the family of simple closed curves that are mapped to the identity in each QH subgroup in $S_1$ is compatible with such a family for the fundamental sequence $L_1$ (splitting of quadratic equations is compatible).